 The National Kidney and Urologic Diseases Information Clearinghouse states that most kidney stones primarily consist of calcium.
 Kidney stones have been reported in many cases of vitamin D deficiency.

-Vitamin D toxicity also causes calcium to be found in the blood in excessive levels.
-This can be dangerous for anyone, but especially for those that have heart related issues.
+Vitamin D toxicity also causes calcium to be found in the blood at excessive levels.
+This can be dangerous for anyone, but especially for those that have heart-related issues.
 Common side effects of vitamin D overdose include digestive issues.

 The bones are made up of calcium, but vitamin D also helps nutrients to be absorbed by the skeletal system more readily.
 The tiny blood vessels that are found in the bones are supported by vitamin D.